 - Finally, you will be able to add data labels to the chart with the help of VBA.

-Read More: How to Add Two Data Labels in Excel Chart (with Easy Steps)
+Read More: How to Format Data Labels in Excel

 That’s the end of this article.
 I hope you find this article helpful.
 After reading this article, you will be able to add data labels in Excel by using any of the methods.
 Please share any further queries or recommendations with us in the comments section below.